-- 1/2 cup water (warm, 120 to 130 degrees F*, check packet instructions)
+- ½ cup water 120 to 130 degrees F, check packet instructions

-- 1/2 packet yeast dry, fast acting (or 1/2 tablespoon)
+- ½ packet yeast dry, fast acting, or ½ tbsp

 - 1 teaspoon sugar

-- 2 ½ tablespoons olive oil light
+- 2½ tablespoons olive oil light

-- 1/4 cup yogurt reduced fat
+- ¼ cup yogurt reduced fat

-- 1/2 tsp salt
+- ½ teaspoon salt

 - 1 tablespoon wheat bran

-- 1 tablespoon flaxseed meal (golden)
+- 1 tablespoon flaxseed meal golden

 - Bread flour for dusting